 Progressive discipline is most effective when communication between the school and home is open, courteous and focused on student success.
-Principals, vice-principals and teachers in charge teachers who have been delegated authority are expected to engage and collaborate with parents in the progressive discipline approach being used with their children.
+Principals, vice-principals and teachers who have been delegated authority are expected to engage and collaborate with parents in the progressive discipline approach being used with their children.

-Where a student has special education needs, the interventions, supports and consequences must be consistent with the expectations outlined in the student's Individual Education Plan, (e.g., Behaviour Plan goals) and Safety Plan.
+Where a student has special education needs, the interventions, supports and consequences must be consistent with the expectations outlined in the student's Individual Education Plan, (e.g., Behaviour goals) and Safety Plan.

-- 3.1.1 Early and Ongoing Prevention and Intervention Strategies Creating a positive school and classroom climate - 3.1.1.1 Catholic School Communities strive to create positive school and classroom climates by promoting the dignity and worth of all members of the school community.
+- 3.1.1 Creating a positive school and classroom climate - 3.1.1.1 Catholic School Communities strive to create positive school and classroom climates by promoting the dignity and worth of all members of the school community.
 All members of the school community demonstrate accountability and responsibility for their thoughts, words and deeds.
-Opportunities for contemplation, reconciliation and forgiveness are created when harm has been done to a member of the school community. - 3.1.1.1.1 Strategies for creating positive school climate may include, but are not limited to:

-3.1.1.1.1.1 environment by establishing rules and routines that can be implemented by all 3.1.1.1.1.2 members; regularly reviewing and explaining the • · · · · · · · · · · · · · · · · · · · regularly reviewing and explaining and

-3.1.1.1.1.2 regularly reviewing and explaining the School Code of Conduct to the students;

-3.1.1.1.3 engaging all parents/guardians in the school community;

-3.1.1.1.4 focusing on a restorative mindset;

-3.1.1.1.5 implementing school improvement goals to address all aspects of the well-being strategy:

-3.1.1.1.5.1 Safe and Accepting Schools;

-3.1.1.1.5.2 Equity and Inclusive Education:

-3.1.1.1.5.3 Positive Mental Health;

-3.1.1.1.5.4 Healthy Schools;
+Opportunities for contemplation, reconciliation and forgiveness are created when harm has been done to a member of the school community. - 3.1.1.1.1 Strategies for creating positive school climate may include, but are not limited to: - 3.1.1.1.1.1 fostering a safe and accepting school environment by establishing rules and routines that can be implemented by all members; - 3.1.1.1.2 regularly reviewing and explaining the School Code of Conduct to the students; - 3.1.1.1.3 engaging all parents/guardians in the school community; - 3.1.1.1.4 focusing on a restorative mindset; - 3.1.1.1.5 implementing school improvement goals to address all aspects of the well-being strategy: - 3.1.1.1.5.1 Safe and Accepting Schools; - 3.1.1.1.5.2 Equity and Inclusive Education: - 3.1.1.1.5.3 Positive Mental Health; - 3.1.1.1.5.4 Healthy Schools;